A Crawlspace Collectable, re-upped by request!

 The production, and the material, take a step back from the Malibu hippie vibe of the first album to a mainstream pop approach.
 Cass and Michelle back him up, and the whole thing sounds more like a worthy collection of Mamas & Papas outtakes (even the covers are as corny as M&P choices) than the more introspective singer-songwriter direction he might have taken.
-It's a less hip piece of work, and the string arrangements tend to the generic, but it's full of delights, his voice is still gorgeous, and the way it's been dismissed and forgotten is shameful.
+It's a less hip piece of work, and the string arrangements tend to the generic, but it's full of delights, his voice is still gorgeous, and the way it's been dismissed and forgotten is - oh well.

 ReplyDeleteThat old familiar feeling ...